Research and Advances

 Intestinal Research and Advances

-Because the intestine is very prone to rejection, children must take an aggressive regimen of anti-rejection medication.
+Because the intestine is very prone to rejection, children who have an intestine transplant must take an aggressive regimen of anti-rejection medication.
 However, because anti-rejection medications suppress the body’s immune system, they make the intestine prone to infection.
 A high level of anti-rejection therapy can often lead to more intestinal complications due to infection.

 As we learn more about the immune system, we find that a child’s body needs a certain amount of reaction against a new organ to “get used” to it.
 Overwhelming the body with drugs that suppress the body’s natural immune response can be counterproductive.